Seawall Campground

 The Seawall Campground, one of only two camping areas within Acadia National Park land, is situated about 4 miles south of Southwest Harbor on Route 102A in a wooded setting only about a 10 minute walk from the ocean.
 Showers and camping supplies are close by.

 The campground is seasonal and in high demand late July through August.
-It is on a first come first served basis.
-No reservations are accepted.
+Seawall recently began accepting reservations.
 There is a maximum of 6 people and one vehicle allowed per site.

 The Island Explorer Shuttle Bus has a pickup and drop-off point at the Campground.